vltpkg/vltpkg/src/error-cause/README.md

 information about error causes should be on the `cause` property, not implicit in the constructor type.

-Ie, do not do this:
+I.e. do not do this:

 ```
 class VersionError extends Error {